mela-org/mela-command/README.md

 The latter is used to connect higher-level command parsers with the lower-level core framework.
 The default implementation of this API is provided by the bind framework (found in the bind module).

+This is just an extremely simplified overview of the features - reading the [Wiki]() to get started is recommended.

 ### Core Framework
 The core framework is described by three main interfaces: